decred/dcrdata/README.md

   ```sh
   git clone https://github.com/decred/dcrdata $HOME/go-work/github/decred/dcrdata
   ```

-- Install a C compiler.
-The sqlite driver uses cgo, which requires a C compiler (e.g. gcc) to compile the sources.
-On Windows this is easily handled with MSYS2 ([download](http://www.msys2.org/) and install MinGW-w64 gcc packages).

 - [Install Node.js](https://nodejs.org/en/download/), which is required to lint and package the static web assets.